MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Bearings/README.md

                                             OUT: big

-6. Calculate percentage of small bearings  IN: small to 2 decimal places                   OUT: smallPercent
+6. Calculate percentage of small bearings  IN: small to 1 decimal place                    OUT: smallPercent

-7. Calculate percentage of big bearings    IN: big to 2 decimal places                   OUT: bigPercent
+7. Calculate percentage of big bearings    IN: big to 1 decimal place                    OUT: bigPercent

 8. Calculate batch result                  IN: smallPercent, bigPercent
                                             OUT: result